mart31/stock-trading-predictions/README.md

 ![scanner_gui](https://user-images.githubusercontent.com/16655278/201759394-b093d240-e1d4-4268-8cab-a840ee4f074d.png)

+The scanner interface includes four tables.
+**The top table** sorts the row according to their predicted range.
+These are the stocks, sorted from top to bottom, where potential picks are predicted to occur.
+The values are updated every minute.
+**The second table** sorts the row according to the selected target.
+The values are updated every minute.
+**The third table** shows the selected target's approximated predictions for the next minute.
+The values are updated every second
+**The fourth table** shows the latest headlines from the watchlist.
+The headlines are updated every minute.

-Multiple features are displayed.
+In the top three tables, multiple features are displayed.
 From left to right:
 **ticker:** Display the ticker and is also a button which opens the specific ticker GUI.
 **ema_cash:** The exponential moving average cash from the last 13 minutes.
 **avg_cash:** The total cash traded during the last minute.
 **price:** The closing price of the last minute.
 **range:** The predicted difference from the high and low price point, in percent, of the next 20 minutes.
 **p_high20:** the predicted high price in percent from the actual price in the next 20 minutes.
 **hl_ratio:** The predicted tendency, in percent, of the next 20 minutes.
 **p_hl20:** Same as hl_ratio but used a specific model to calculate that number.
 **ng20:** Prediction of the price in 20 minutes again in percent.

 The ticker graphical user interface is shown below.